ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

   input files.
 - We can use `grep` or `awk` to parse results or parameters from our output files.
-- We can quickly generate a plot of a data file with pythons matplotlib or using `gnuplot`.
+- We can quickly generate a plot of a data file with pythons matplotlib.

 ------------------------------------------------------------------------------